Every Day by David Levithan

 Point of View: 1st Person

-Genres & Themes: Young Adult, Contemporary, Magical Realism, Romance, Philosophic, LGBT
+Genres & Themes: Young Adult, LGBT, Contemporary, Magical Realism, Romance, Philosophy

 Every day a different body.
 Every day a different life.
 Every day in love with the same girl.